netzbegruenung/keycloak-mfa-plugins/README.md

+# Keycloak MFA Plugin collection

+This repository contains the source code for a collection of Keycloak MFA plugins.
+The plugins are:
+* SMS authenticator (production ready)
+* Force MFA & Selection dialog (work in progress)
+* Native App MFA integration (work in progress)

+The different plugins are documented below.

 # Keycloak 2FA SMS Authenticator

 Keycloak Authentication Provider implementation to get a 2nd-factor authentication with a OTP/code/token send via SMS with a configurable HTTPS API.
 It should be possible to interact with most SMS providers.
 Issues and pull requests to support more SMS providers are welcome.